Acoustics of musical instruments - why is a saxophone like a violin?

 • Bristol-Myers Squibb Lecture Theatre

-Upcoming event Booking Recommended Lent Term
+This event has passed Booking Recommended In-person Lecture Lent Term

 • Event cost: Free